software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `ScreenStackHeaderLeftView` – the children will render on the left-hand side of the navigation bar (or on the right-hand side in case LTR locales are set on the user's device).
 - `ScreenStackHeaderSearchBarView` - used exclusively for rendering iOS `<SearchBar>` component in the bottom of the native navigation bar.

+To render a search bar use `ScreenStackHeaderSearchBarView` with `<SearchBar>` component provided as a child. `<SearchBar>` component that comes from react-native-screens supports various properties:

+- `autoCapitalize` - Controls whether the text is automatically auto-capitalized as it is entered by the user.
+Can be one of these: `none`, `words`, `sentences`, `characters`.
+Defaults to `sentences`.
+- `barTintColor` - The search field background color.
+By default bar tint color is translucent.
+- `hideNavigationBar` - Boolean indicating whether to hide the navigation bar during searching.
+Defaults to `true`.
+- `hideWhenScrolling` - Boolean indicating whether to hide the search bar when scrolling.
+Defaults to `true`.
+- `obscureBackground` - Boolean indicating whether to obscure the underlying content with semi-transparent overlay.
+Defaults to `true`.
+- `onBlur` - A callback that gets called when search bar has lost focus.
+- `onChangeText` - A callback that gets called when the text changes.
+It receives the current text value of the search bar.
+- `onCancelButtonPress` - A callback that gets called when the cancel button is pressed.
+- `onFocus` - A callback that gets called when search bar has received focus.
+- `onSearchButtonPress` - A callback that gets called when the search button is pressed.
+It receives the current text value of the search bar.
+- `placeholder` - Text displayed when search field is empty.
+Defaults to an empty string.

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: